 When considering CRO goals, it’s important to plan ahead and identify where you might be missing the most opportunities.
 In order to successfully do this, organizations need the right tools and data.
 Knowing where to start with your experiments can be daunting, and if you have incomplete data or aren’t tracking the right events, you’re already behind your competitors.
 In a rapidly changing world, organizations can’t afford to risk their time on business strategies that won’t make the highest impact.

 Getting more with your data

 As user journeys become more complex, your product and marketing teams need to be prepared.
-With GA4, users have access to codeless tracking, which captures a very limited subset of events.
+With Google Analytics 4, users have access to codeless tracking, which captures a very limited subset of events.
 This means, if you didn’t decide it was important at the time of implementation and set up that tracking, you won’t have those retroactive insights to look back on later.
 Additionally, you risk the quality of targeting the right behavioral segments, and as a result, your hypotheses will be based on incomplete data and experiments you run may be skewed or counterproductive.
-Learn more about GA4 here.

 With Heap, users can seamlessly access data though our autocapture capabilities, while our data science layer surfaces them for you, giving you a complete behavioral dataset.
 If you decide to track certain behaviors months or years later, you’ll have instant access to those insights without the need for multiple tools (GA4 and Google Tag Manager) or any manual tracking.
 You’ll have more accurate segments to work with, leading to better A/B testing and personalization.